jlevy/og-equity-compensation/README.md

 We’ll finish our tour of the ways equity can be granted with some other, less common kinds of equity.
-Most employees won’t run into these, but in the interest of completeness, it’s worth mentioning a few other flavors of equity compensation that you may run into.
+Most employees won’t run into these, but in the interest of completeness, it’s worth mentioning a few other flavors of equity compensation out there.

-- 🄳 **Phantom equity** is a type of compensation award that references equity, but does not entitle the recipient to actual equity in the business.
+- 🄳 **Phantom equity** is a type of compensation award that references equity, but does not entitle the recipient to actual ownership in the business.
   These awards come under a variety of different monikers, but the key to understanding them is knowing that they are really just cash bonus plans, where the cash amounts are determined by reference to a company’s stock.